KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a path or file name is longer than the system-defined maximum length.

-    throw [System.IO.PathTooLongException]::New("a path or file name is longer than the system-defined maximum length.")
+    throw [System.IO.PathTooLongException]::New('a path or file name is longer than the system-defined maximum length.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.IO.PathTooLongException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.IO.PathTooLongException.aspx)